VladimirParkhomenko/simple-clock/README.md

 # Simple Clock - AVR Weather Station

-A comprehensive AVR-based weather station and digital clock project featuring real-time clock, environmental sensors, and an intelligent display system with alarm functionality.
+A comprehensive AVR-based weather station and digital clock project featuring real-time clock, environmental sensors, and an intelligent display system with advanced alarm functionality and power management.

 ## 📋 Table of Contents